IgorNatalino/FrontEnd-Mentor/NFT Preview/Old/README-template.md

-# Frontend Mentor - Equalizer landing page solution
+# Frontend Mentor - NFT preview card component solution

-This is a solution to the [Equalizer landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/equalizer-landing-page-7VJ4gp3DE).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents